 This is also a great opportunity to let customers know that you’ve listened and are taking action.
 In this example, Burger King makes sure to let people know that their new promotion is an answer to customer requests.
 Everyone likes knowing they’ve been heard.

 You can also take your marketing a step further through personalization, communicating with each customer as an individual.
-The VOC data you’ve collected gives you plenty of opportunity to do this.
+The VOC data you’ve collected gives you plenty of opportunities to do this and enhance the customer experience.
 With your email marketing, send emails that address the customer by name and send recommendations based on local trends or purchase history.

 Airbnb are masters of this approach.
 By referring data about previous bookings, they’re able to send email recommendations tailored to the interests of each individual customer.

 You can also personalize your ads by asking potential customers their age, gender, location, and favorite hobbies and interests.
 In this example, Web Summit used VOC data to create Facebook ads specific to the customer’s city, state, or country.